The science and math industry has a problem – it’s called diversity.

 Google’s First Female Engineer

 Marissa Mayer was Google’s employee number 20, joining the team when Google was just a start-up.
 This woman in tech has been instrumental in how people search.
 She played a key role in developing Google Maps, Street View and Local Search.
-She was a member of Google’s executive operating committee and continues to be an innovator in search engine technology as Yahoo!
-President and CEO.
+She was a member of Google’s executive operating committee and just recently resigned as Yahoo!
+President and CEO in 2017.

 Screen Star Turned Inventor